nikglavin/react-testing-fundamentals/README.md

 });
 ````

-## What not to test
+### What makes a bad test case

-Will the test have to duplicate exactly the application code?
+- Duplicating exactly the application code?
 This will make it brittle.

-Will making assertions in the test duplicate any behavior that is already covered by (and the responsibility of) library code?
+- Assertions in the test duplicate any behavior that is already covered by (and the responsibility of) library code?

-From an outsider’s perspective, is this detail important, or is it only an internal concern?
-Can the effect of this internal detail be described using only the component’s public API?

-## Testing React Components

-Elements that contribute to a components contract:

-When you test React components, there are at least two concerns that must be tested:
-Given properties and state, what structure our rendered tree will have?
-Given an output of render, is there a possibility to transition from state A to state B?
-Those two concerns have their own approaches to test them.
-I usually name the first concern as testing structure, and the second one as testing behavior.
-These concerns are separate, but some of testing structure approaches can affect available ways of testing behavior approaches.

-- What it renders (which may be nothing)
-- Conditional Props
-- State / updating state
-- Test user events
-- Test the response to those events
-- Make sure the right things render at the right time
-- Component behavior when the user interacts with it (via clicking, dragging, keyboard input, etc)
-- What the component does when you call methods on its instance (public ref interface)
-- Side effects that occur as part of the component life cycle (componentDidMount, componentWillUnmount, etc)

 ## Snapshot testing